bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

-:nth-last-of-type(n) pseudo-classes will skip any headings, divisions, or miscellaneous elements that are not paragraphs, while the :nth-child(n) and :nth-last-child(n) would count every element, no matter its type, only selecting the ones that match the element within the stated selector.
-Additionally, all of the same expression possibilities used within the :nth-child(n) and :nth-last-child(n) pseudo-classes are also available within the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes.</p>
+:nth-last-of-type(n) pseudo-classes will skip any headings, divisions, or miscellaneous elements that are not paragraphs, while the :nth-child(n) and :nth-last-child(n) would count every element, no matter its type, only selecting the ones that match the element within the stated selector.</p>

+<p>Additionally, all of the same expression possibilities used within the
+:nth-child(n) and :nth-last-child(n) pseudo-classes are also available within the :nth-of-type(n) and :nth-last-of-type(n) pseudo-classes.</p>

 <p>Using the :nth-of-type(n) pseudo-class within the p:nth-of-type(3n) selector
 we are able to identify every third paragraph within a parent, regardless of